ncatlab/nlab-content/pages/3005.md

 ### Strict monadicity

 The version of the monadicity theorem given in [[Categories Work]] uses an [[evil]] notion of "creation of limits" and concludes that the comparison functor is an *isomorphism* of categories, rather than merely an equivalence.
-But the versions mentioned above can be found in the excercises.
+But the versions mentioned above can be found in the exercises.

+Note however that if $U: D \to C$ is an [[amnestic functor|amnestic]] [[isofibration]], then $U$ is monadic iff it is strictly monadic.
+For an application of this observation, see for example the discussion of algebraically free monads at [[free monad]].

 ## Examples and Applications